ceedee666/modern-abap-curriculum/docs/transactional_app.md

 > - a behavior and
 > - the corresponding runtime implementation.

-Unit this unit defining just the structure of the business object was enough.
+This unit, defining just the structure of the business object, was enough.
 We did this by defining database tables and CDS views on top of these tables.
 To create a transactional app, the behavior of a business object needs to be specified as well.
-The following figure shows the relation between the structure and the behavior of a business object.
+The following figure shows the relationship between the structure and the behavior of a business object.

 ![Relation of structure and behavior](./imgs/transactional_app/rap_bo.drawio.png)

 The structure of a business object is defined using CDS.
 A Business object consists of exactly one root entity and optional child entities.
 It is also possible for a business object to consist of more than two levels.
 Child entities can again have child entities.
-As an example considers a purchase order.
+As an example, consider a purchase order.
 A purchase order consists of the purchase order head, which is modeled as the root entity.
 The purchase order items could be modeled as child entities of the root node.
 For each item, there could be multiple schedule lines.
 These would be modeled as child entities of the item node.